pankhuri22/Differential-Equations/README.md

 ## Repository Structure
-* Directory [Gaussian elimination]Gaussian elimination contains scripts for performing gaussian elimination on a matrix using no pivoting and partial pivoting methods.
+* Directory [Gaussian elimination] contains scripts for performing gaussian elimination on a matrix using no pivoting and partial pivoting methods.